Based on your location it seems like you might be looking for the Canadian site.

 - Increase air flow in the home.
 Many air handlers (the fan that works with your furnace and AC) have the ability to run for a pre-set minimum number of minutes each hour.
 Consider turning on that option or increasing the number of minutes that fan runs.

 - Install an anti-bacterial bath fan.
-We offer a product called SurfaceShield™ that prevents the growth of bacteria, mold, mildew, and yeast.
+We offer a product called SurfaceShield™ that kills COVID and prevents the growth of bacteria, mold, mildew, and yeast.
 The purple light in our SurfaceShield™ exhaust fans causes these invaders to die off but is completely harmless to humans and pets.
-While it doesn’t kill viruses, it’s a powerful tool in fighting other bacteria, mold, and mildew that can cause illness and allergic reactions.
+This a very powerful tool in fighting COVID along with other bacteria, mold, and mildew that can cause illness and allergic reactions.
 That, coupled with the impressive ventilation the fan provides, provides a strong defense for your home.

 - Eliminate Humidity, Automatically